Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 #### Task runs and completes but fails with a non-zero exit code or scheduling error
 In Azure Batch, a task that completes is independent of if the task is considered a success or failure.
-The `jobs listtasks` command will list the status of all tasks for the jobs specified including exit codes and any scheduling errors.
+The `jobs tasks list` command will list the status of all tasks for the jobs specified including exit codes and any scheduling errors.
 You can use this information in combination with the task's stdout and stderr files to determine what went wrong if your task has completed but has failed.

-## <a name="docker"></a>Docker Issues
+## <a name="container"></a>Container Issues
-#### `pool udi` command doesn't run
+#### `pool images update` command doesn't run
-The pool update Docker images command runs as a normal job if your pool is comprised entirely of dedicated compute nodes.
+The `pool images update` command runs as a normal job if your pool is comprised entirely of dedicated compute nodes.
 Thus, your compute nodes must be able to accommodate this update job and task.
 If your pool only has one node in it, it will run as a single task under a job.
 If the node in this pool is busy and the `max_tasks_per_node` in your `pool.yaml` is either unspecified or set to 1, then it will be blocked behind the running task.

-For pools with more than 1 node, the update Docker images command will run as a multi-instance task to guarantee that all nodes in the pool have updated the specified Docker image to latest or the given hash.
-The multi-instance task will be run on the current number of nodes in the pool at the time the `pool udi` command is issued.
-If before the task can be scheduled, the pool is resized down and the number of nodes decreases, then the update Docker images job will not be able to execute and will stay active until the number of compute nodes reaches the prior number.
-Additionally, if `max_tasks_per_node` is set to 1 or unspecified in `pool.yaml` and any task is running on any node, the update Docker images job will be blocked until that task completes.
+For pools with more than 1 node, then the update images command will run as a multi-instance task to guarantee that all nodes in the pool have updated the specified container image to latest or the given hash.
+The multi-instance task will be run on the current number of nodes in the pool at the time the `pool images update` command is issued.
+If before the task can be scheduled, the pool is resized down and the number of nodes decreases, then the update container images job will not be able to execute and will stay active until the number of compute nodes reaches the prior number.
+Additionally, if `max_tasks_per_node` is set to 1 or unspecified in `pool.yaml` and any task is running on any node, the update container images job will be blocked until that task completes.

-You can work around this behavior by providing the `--ssh` option to the `pool udi` command.
-This will use an SSH side-channel to upgrade the Docker images on the pool.
+You can work around this behavior by providing the `--ssh` option to the `pool images update` command.
+This will use an SSH side-channel to upgrade the container images on the pool.
 Please note that this requires a provisioned SSH user and `ssh` or `ssh.exe` available.

-`pool udi` will always use the SSH side-channel method for pools containing a positive number of low priority nodes.
+`pool images update` will always use the SSH side-channel method for pools containing a positive number of low priority nodes.